Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **How to fix the violation**:
 - Check if the property is read-only.
 If yes, update the swagger definition for this property to mark it as "readOnly": true.
 Alternatively, keep the property in the GET schema but remove it from the PUT schema.
 - Check if the property has a default value.
 If yes, update the Swagger definition for this property to mark it with "default": <default value> annotation.

+### <a name="LRO_RESPONSE_CODE" />LRO_RESPONSE_CODE

+**Output Message**: Patch/Post long running operation must return 201 or 202, Delete long running operation must return 202 or 204, Put long running operation must return 202 or 201 or 200, but {statusCode} returned.

+**Description**: Long running operation must return specific response code as per http method type when this operation is annotated with x-ms-long-running-operation:true.

+**How to fix the violation**: Correct the response code per the guidance or remove annotation of x-ms-long-running-operation.

+### <a name="LRO_RESPONSE_HEADER" />LRO_RESPONSE_HEADER

+**Output Message**: Long running operation should return {header} in header but not provided.

+**Description**: Long running operation must return location header or azure-AsyncOperation header in response when this operation is annotated with x-ms-long-running-operation:true.

+**How to fix the violation**: Adding one of these headers to the response.